The National (TV program): HistoryThe National began as The National News in 1954. Since 1952, there had been a five-minute national news bulletin on the fledgling CBC Television service - each bulletin would be read by a different reader, which the CBC's management realised resulted in a disjoined broadcast. Program director Mavor Moore decided to choose a single newsreader for the program in order to create continuity. He hired veteran radio newsman Larry Henderson to anchor the broadcast which soon expanded to a nightly thirteen-minute program airing at 11 pm. Henderson, who had hoped to become Canada's answer to Edward R. Murrow, had spent several years travelling the world with his Headliners radio broadcast. He proved a temperamental newsreader who would occasionally swear on the air, respond in anger to cues to speed up his reading, and once walked off the set when a filmed segment was not ready on cue.

 Beginning in the late 1990s, in an effort to provide an 11:00 p.m. alternative to the now-dominant CTV National News, the CBC's owned-and-operated stations would repeat the news headline portion of The National at 11:00 p.m., followed (until summer 2000) by a half-hour local newscast at 11:30.
 This practice ended in October 2006, when The Hour began airing in that timeslot.
 Most private affiliates of the CBC did not broadcast the 11 p.m. airing.

+"The National Online" debuted on the web on March 21, 1996.
+The interactive website initially made "available both information about the program and more in-depth content to supplement what we broadcast on television."
+Later that year the website added news "headlines and very short summaries that got updated about once a day - but that's how online news got started at CBC."

 On January 9, 2006, The National adopted a new look as part of a major rebranding for CBC News, stemming mainly from an extensive study by the CBC into how to make news programming more relevant, particularly in the face of stiff competition from CTV National News and Global National.
 The rebranding had been scheduled for September 2005 but was postponed because of the lengthy lockout that had just concluded at that time.
 The primary colour of CBC News shifted from blue to red, not unlike BBC News.

 The CBC in summer 2006 briefly and controversially aired The National at 11 p.m. on Tuesday nights in the Eastern Time Zone, in order to simulcast the American airing of The One: Making a Music Star.
 The One received very low ratings on both ABC and CBC, and after two weeks The National returned to airing at 10 p.m. five nights a week as of July 31, 2006.

 In May 2007, The National launched a redesigned website featuring the latest broadcast, recent documentaries, and an extensive online archive that opens the floor for comments from the viewers.
 There is also a behind-the-scenes blog and video bios on many of the reporters.